joewalker/gcli/docs/writing-commands.md

     » greet Joe
     Hello, Joe

-A brief point of terminology - a function has 'parameters', and when you call a function, you pass 'arguments' to it.
+Terminology that isn't always obvious: a function has 'parameters', and when you call a function, you pass 'arguments' to it.

 ## Internationalization (i18n)